jasongoodwin/topics/README.md

 Run `cargo clippy` to get some extra linting...

 Yes the project has pretty much 0 warnings, yet there are a small number of clippy warnings left.
 To verify, run `cargo clippy`.
-You'll see that there are a few warning on the ENUM capitalization which can be fixed, but it's kept this way just to be similar to the redis protocol for now.
-Not really feeling opinionated right now but should fix.
+You'll see that there are a few warning on the enum capitalization (`PUB`, `SUB` etc) which can be fixed, Not really feeling opinionated right now but should fix.

 An important team-heuristic is to treat all warnings as errors and ensure they don't accumulate!